Predator-prey model and the formulation of the functional response

 Collaborators: Louis Botsford (UC Davis), Kerry Nickols (CSUMB), Will White (Oregon State University), Alan Hastings (UC Davis), Marissa Baskett (UC Davis), Lewis Barnett (University of Washington)

 I am working on the development of a life cycle model that aims at evaluating the impact of California’s state and federal water project operations and climate change on spring-run Chinook salmon populations of the California Central Valley.
 I have implemented an acoustic tagging experiment in order to estimate survival and movement rates of spring-run juvenile salmons throughout their migration to the Ocean.
 I am also using otoliths isotope analysis in order to get information on spring-run juvenile growth rate and the success of different freshwater rearing strategies in the adult population.

-Collaborators: Colleen Petrik (Princeton University), Sara John (SFWFSC-NOAA), Will Satterthwaite (SFWFSC-NOAA), Mile Daniels (SFWFSC-NOAA), Arnold Ammann (SFWFSC-NOAA), Cyril Michel (SFWFSC-NOAA), Rachel Johnson (SFWFSC-NOAA), George Withman (UC Davis), Anna Sturrock (UC Davis), Corey Phillis (Metropolitan Water District), Matt Johnson (CDFW)
+Collaborators: Colleen Petrik (Princeton University), Sara John (SFWFSC-NOAA), Will Satterthwaite (SFWFSC-NOAA), Miles Daniels (SFWFSC-NOAA), Arnold Ammann (SFWFSC-NOAA), Cyril Michel (SFWFSC-NOAA), Rachel Johnson (SFWFSC-NOAA), George Withman (UC Davis), Anna Sturrock (UC Davis), Corey Phillis (Metropolitan Water District), Matt Johnson (CDFW)